 It is also common for the nails to seem very brittle after about 4 to 6 weeks for some people.
 The old damaged and brittle nail is growing out and your nails may even seem worse than they were for a couple of weeks.
 Keep applying and this period will pass as newer nail growth gets to the end of your fingers (if you experience this it might be a couple of weeks).FlexiNail Cuticle Conditioner

 Your cuticles will love this.
 The only real usage tip is NOT to apply it right before applying FlexiNail to the nails.
 You don't really want to have the nails with cuticle conditioner on them when you apply.
 So just pick any other time to apply.
 Again just a thin application is needed (it is very concentrated) and don't worry about getting any on the nail.
 Give it at least a minute or two or longer on the cuticles and then simply rub in (gently) any excess with fingers.

 Apply this as you would the FlexiNail for fingernails.
 Again consistency is the key here.
 Try to get into a daily routine of applications.

-Enjoy your nails and in a few months please write us with your experience and maybe send some pictures we can post on facebook. testimonial@FlexiNail.com
+We always like to encourage new customers starting out with FlexiNail to take some before pictures.
+Then is a few months you can compare the difference.
+Enjoy your naturals nails and in a few months please write us with your experience and maybe send some pictures we can post on Facebook. testimonial@FlexiNail.com